tonmanna/BlankEJSMEAN/README.md

 # BlankEJSMEAN
 EJS + AngularAMD + Express + Gulp + Template for start with MEAN
-This project start from idea with AutoReload MEAN(ejs view) stack for used internal our company.We just need to share to every one.
+This project get start from idea we need AutoReload browser MEAN(ejs view) stack for used internal our company.We just need to share to every one.

 # Installation
 npm install -g gulp && npm install && bower install